What is the Annual Allowance?

-|6 April 2016 to 5 April 2017onwards||£40,000 (unless tapering applies)|
+|6 April 2016 to 5 April 2023||£40,000 (unless tapering applies)|

 You are most likely to be affected if one or more of the statements below applies to you:

-- In the past, you transferred in membership from another public sector pension scheme¹ which retains a final salary link) and you receive a significant pay increase,
+- In the past, you transferred in membership from another public service pension scheme which retains a final salary link and you receive a significant pay increase.

-- You pay a high level of additional contributions,
+- You pay a high level of additional contributions.

-- You are a higher earner,
+- You are a higher earner.

 - You have accessed flexible benefits on or after 6 April 2015.